UPDATE 2-Crisis at South Africa's Eskom deepens as chairman resigns

 By Mfuneko Toyana and Tiisetso Motsoeneng

-JOHANNESBURG, June 13 Eskom's chairman quit on Tuesday, worsening a growing leadership crisis at the South African power utility, which is at the centre of influence-peddling allegations.
+JOHANNESBURG, June 13 (Reuters) - Eskom's chairman quit on Tuesday, worsening a growing leadership crisis at the South African power utility, which is at the centre of influence-peddling allegations.

 Ben Ngubane, who had been chairman since 2015, is leaving two weeks after the government reversed Eskom's decision to reinstate Brian Molefe as chief executive.